ranjeetsinghbnl/stencil-firebase/README.md

 ```

 ### Styling 💀
 I have used `scss` for styling components.
 Ths boilerplate have a basic design i.e it focus more on configuring and using firebase in stencil web app along with stencil store.
-You can customize the looks as per our needs.
+You can customize the looks as per your needs.

 ## Firebase Error Messages
 I have shown the error message directly without modifying them returned by the API.
 You can customize them by modifying the `FirebaseAuthService` code